 The carceral state also threatens feminist futures by consuming resources that would otherwise be devoted to social life: child care, the environment, education, housing, health care, and other institutions that produce material safety and dignity.

-CSW’s Feminist Anti-Carceral Studies initiative advances an abolitionist approach to gendered and racialized regimes of incarceration and imprisonment.
+CSW’s Feminist Anti-Carceral Studies initiative advances an abolitionist approach to gendered and racialized regimes of incarceration and policing.
 We pursue feminist, queer, and intersectional challenges to the carceral state.

 Thinking Gender is an annual public conference highlighting student research on women, sexuality, and gender across all disciplines and historical periods.
-The 2019 Thinking Gender theme will be Feminists Confronting the Carceral State.
+The 2019 Thinking Gender theme was Feminists Confronting the Carceral State.